Control table: Decision table

-Often, a control table implements a decision table which like a control table contains (often implied) propositions, and one or more associated actions.
+Often, a control table implements a decision table, which like a control table contains (often implied) propositions, and one or more associated actions.

 A control table can act like a switch statement or more generally as a nested if-then-else construct that includes logical predicates (using boolean style AND/OR conditions) for each case.
-Such as control table provides for a language-independent implementation of what otherwise is a language-dependent construct.
-The table embodies the essence of a program; stripped of programming language syntax and platform dependent aspects; condensed to data and implied logic.
-The meaning of the table includes implied operations instead of being explicit as in a more typical a programming paradigm.
+Such a control table provides for a language-independent implementation of what otherwise is a language-dependent construct.
+The table embodies the essence of a program, stripped of programming language syntax and platform dependent aspects, and condensed to data and implied logic.
+The meaning of the table includes implied operations instead of being explicit as in a more typical programming paradigm.

 Typically, a two-dimensional control table contains value/action pairs and may additionally contain operators and type information such as the location, size and format of input or output data, whether data conversion is required.
 The table may contain indexes or relative or absolute pointers to generic or customized primitives or functions to be executed depending upon other values in the row.

-The type of values used to in a control table depends on the computer language used for the interpreter.
+The type of values used in a control table depends on the computer language used for the interpreter.
 Assembly language provides the widest scope for data types including machine code for lookup values.
 Typically, a control table contains values for each possible matching class of input together with a corresponding pointer to an action function.
 For a language without pointer support, the table can encode an index which can imply an offset value that can be used to accomplish the same as a pointer.

 Storage

-A control table can be stored a variety of ways.
-It can be stored as part of a program; for example as a static variable.
-It can stored in the file system; for example as flat file or in a database.
+A control table can be stored in a variety of ways.
+It can be stored as part of a program, for example as a static variable.
+It can be stored in the file system, for example as a flat file or in a database.
 It can be built dynamically by the program.
 For efficiency, the table should be resident in program memory when the interpreter uses it.

 Interpreter

 A control table interpreter executes the operations as selected by input parameters.
 The table and resulting runtime behavior can be modified without modifying the interpreter.
 An interpreter can require maintenance to change its behavior, but hopefully the interpreter is designed to support future functionality via table changes instead.

-Handler functions often are coded in the same language as the interpreter, but could be in another language provided a suitable inter-language call-linkage mechanisms exists.
+Handler functions often are coded in the same language as the interpreter, but could be in another language provided a suitable inter-language call-linkage mechanism exists.
 The choice of language for the interpreter and handler functions usually depends on how portable it needs to be across various platforms.
 There may be several versions of the interpreter to support portability.
-A subordinate control table pointer may optionally substitute for a function pointer in the action column if the interpreter supports this construct; representing a conditional drop to a lower logical level, mimicking structured programming.
+A subordinate control table pointer may optionally substitute for a function pointer in the action column if the interpreter supports this construct.
+This represents a conditional drop to a lower logical level, mimicking structured programming.